-The Garmin Vivoactive HR is the company's second stab at its big all-rounder – its everything watch.
+The Garmin Vivoactive HR is the company's second stab at a big all-rounder sports-focussed smartwatch.
 Across Garmin's huge range of specialist sports wearables, the Vivoactive HR is the only watch designed to do it all, and bring all those disparate modes together in one fitness watch.

 Running, cycling, golf, swimming, fitness tracking, smartwatch notifications and heart rate: they're all here.
 Not to mention cross country skiing, indoor cycling, indoor running, indoor rowing and more.

 The Vivoactive HR is a Forerunner, Swim, Approach, Fenix and Edge all in one watch, at least to a certain degree.
 It's the unashamed jack-of-all-trades for the weekend warrior.
 The kind of person who goes on a morning run, hacks 18 holes on the golf course in the afternoon and takes a Sunday walk with the family.

 But is Garmin's new everyday sports watch the perfect watch for you?
 We've put the Vivoactive HR to the test to find out what it can really do.

 Our biggest issue with the first Vivoactive was the design – it was possibly the dullest, least stylish black square ever created.
 It's dated badly too, and the design actually makes us feel a little queasy in retrospect.